 While you’re at the Carmel City Center, be sure to check out the other boutique stores.
-Afterwards, head over to Clay Terrace or the Fashion Mall at Keystone (boasting over 120 stores, including Nordstrom and Saks Fifth Avenue) for even more choices.
-If you are looking for home improvement, products, or decor, there is an amazing IKEA store.
+Afterward, head over to Clay Terrace or the Fashion Mall at Keystone (boasting over 120 stores, including Nordstrom and Saks Fifth Avenue) for even more choices.
+If you are looking for home improvement, products, or decor, there is a fantastic IKEA store.

 Conner Prairie is a brilliant interactive history museum (in Fishers) that will delight the entire family with its living history, animals, science exhibits, educational workshops, and hands-on activities.
 Step into an 1863 Civil War raid, field hospital, and union camp, all with interpretive actors setting the stage for you to experience it.
-Then, visit the Mayfield & Nichols Dry Goods Store or an 1836 prairie town schoolhouse where class is in session for all.
+Then, visit the Mayfield & Nichols Dry Goods Store or an 1836 prairie town schoolhouse where classes are in session for everyone.